Comparing Gorilla Trekking Tours/safaris In

 Call it gorilla trekking or tracking or whatever, but it’s one of those really thrilling, lifetime experiences you should take time for before you leave planet earth.

 The exhilaration attached to the first setting eyes on a wild mountain gorilla is difficult to describe.
-Yet in the same sense, that magical one hour spent with the gorillas does not come cheaply considering that a permit goes for US$750 in Rwanda and $600 in Uganda However, Uganda has introduced discounted gorilla permits/low season gorilla permits for 2017-2018 at USD450.00 per person per trek in months of March, April, May and November every year.
+Yet in the same sense, that magical one hour spent with the gorillas does not come cheaply considering that a permit goes for $1500 in Rwanda and $700 in Uganda However, Uganda has introduced discounted gorilla permits/low season gorilla permits, contact us for the offer in months of March, April, May and November every year.
 You can therefore take advantage of this discount on gorilla permit to plan an affordable gorilla trekking tour by seeing gorillas during the above mentioned months.
-By doing so, you stand to save USD150.00 per permit. but it is unusual to find someone who regretted the financial outlay.

 A maximum of 8 persons can visit a given gorilla family per day in Uganda,Rwanda or DR Congo